Key Features Of Cognitive Behavioural Therapy

 CBT as a whole has strong evidence in improving mental health and is also recommended by the NHS for a variety of symptoms including:

-Depression, Anxiety, Panic Disorder, OCD, Insomnia, Anger, Eating Disorders and IBS amongst other things.
+Depression, Anxiety, Panic Disorder, OCD, Insomnia, Anger, Menopause Symptoms and Health Anxiety amongst other things.